 Many insurance plans are now paying for the Gardasil vaccine.
 To find out if your insurance policy covers the vaccination, call the phone number on the back of your insurance card.

 As with any injection, you may experience soreness at the injection site (the shoulder).
 If you have an allergy to yeast or are pregnant you should not receive this vaccine.
 There are several reports of serious events after Gardasil but they are not directly linked to the vaccine itself.
 For example, three girls that died from recreational drug overdose after having received the vaccine.
 Obviously not related to the vaccine but it is still reported.
 After many years of research there are no proven serious risks…there are serious benefits however.
-Talk to Dr. O’Sullivan about Gardisal at your next appointment.
+Talk to your provider about Gardisil at your next appointment.